Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Every API request must include:

-Required Authentication Headers
+Required Authentication Header

 Example request:

-GET /api/media HTTP/1.1
+GET /api/v1/jobs HTTP/1.1

 Host: platform.authenta.ai